montelibero-org/stellar-multisig/README.md

 - [shadcn/ui](https://ui.shadcn.com) - Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.
 - [Radix Themes](https://www.radix-ui.com) - An open source component library optimized for fast development, easy maintenance, and accessibility.
 - [Tailwind CSS](https://tailwindcss.com) - A utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.
+- [JS Stellar SDK](https://github.com/stellar/js-stellar-sdk) - A JavaScript library for communicating with a Stellar Horizon server and Soroban RPC.
+It is used for building Stellar apps either on Node.js or in the browser, though it can be used in other environments with some tinkering.

 ## Contributing